rpede/tutorial-fullstack-ci/README.md

 Commit and push your changes.

 Go to "Actions" tab on GitHub page for your repository.
-Then spot the lines that have to do with caching in the workflow run logs.
+See if you can spot the lines that have to do with caching in the workflow run logs.
 There should be some lines about it both in the beginning and the end of the job log.

 ![Log output for upload of npm cache](docs/cache-log.png)

+> [!NOTE]
+> First time the workflow runs after adding `cache-dependency-path` you will
+> see `npm cache is not found`.
+> "Re-run" the jobs from github page then it should look like the screenshot.

 ## Challenge